microsoft/PubSec-Info-Assistant/docs/features/features.md

 View the details of the [Analysis Panel](./ux_analysispanel.md) feature or you can click on each section to get more specifics of that detail tab.

-### Developer Settings
+## Developer Settings

 ### Debugging functions

-Check out hoe to [Debug the Azure functions locally in VSCode](https://learn.microsoft.com/azure/cognitive-services/openai/overview)
+Check out how to [Debug the Azure functions locally in VSCode](https://learn.microsoft.com/azure/cognitive-services/openai/overview)